dpgaspar/Flask-AppBuilder/README.rst

 Simple and rapid application development framework, built on top of `Flask <http://flask.pocoo.org/>`_. includes detailed security, auto form generation, google charts and much more.

+Keeping on mind that it must be possible to develop directly on Flask/Jinja2 to integrate custom pages or flows, that painlessly integrate the framework.
+But the framework it self should go further then an admin scaffolding package.
+It should have builtin presentation alternatives, and behaviour.
+Should be highly configurable, and should have extra goodies.

 Take a look at installation, quick how to tutorials, API reference etc: `Documentation <http://flask-appbuilder.readthedocs.org/en/latest/>`_

 Lots of `examples <https://github.com/dpgaspar/Flask-AppBuilder/tree/master/examples>`_ and a live quickhowto `Demo <http://flaskappbuilder.pythonanywhere.com/>`_ (login has guest/welcome) from the docs.